xillio/TDK-Boilerplate-Java/README.md

 The method has two parameters to receive the identification of the requested entity and your custom configuration object shall you need any values to finish the operation.

 To return the metadata we have modeled Entity class that you will return.
-This class encapsulates all the metadata as described here https://www.hellotranslate.com/translation-development-kit/.
+This class encapsulates all the metadata as described in the TDK Documentation.
 Fill in all possible decorators that make sense for your content.

-When building the XDIPs and IDs (they will be always equal in your use case) you can choose any strategy that fits your content repository.
-It might be ID base, path based, it might combine content type and ID.
+When building the XDIPs (custom URLs to reference your content) you can choose any strategy that fits your content repository.
+It might be ID based, path based, it might combine content type and ID.
 The choice is yours.
-The XDIPs use the URL schema so don't forget to URL-encode/decode it whenever necessary.
+The XDIPs follow the URL standard so do not forget to URL-encode/decode it whenever necessary.

 We have also modeled a couple of exceptions you can use in case of expected or unexpected errors.
 The core of the connector will handle it and for corresponding response to our content framework.
 These are